Professor Markus Stock, Principal of University College

 University College (UC) was established on principles of openness and diversity and was the University of Toronto’s founding non-denominational college.
 The College’s founding values and support for academic excellence have laid the groundwork for the inclusive and stimulating community that our students, faculty, alumni, and staff continue to enjoy today.

 Our beautiful campus comprises the newly renovated University College building, an architectural marvel and National Historic Site, as well as our three residences, and the UC Union.
 Affiliated with UC and sharing our spaces are the Centre for Drama, Theatre, and Performance Studies, the Mark S. Bonham Centre for Sexual Diversity Studies, and the Art Museum.

 University College has played a key role in U of T’s evolution into one of the world’s great public universities.
 Our tradition of welcoming students from a wide range of ethnic, racial, and cultural backgrounds has made our architecturally iconic spaces lively incubators of discovery, debate, and diversity.
 Our UC community has uniquely positioned us to engage with the wider world, so as to examine today’s problems, and to contribute to tomorrow’s solutions.
 We believe that equity and access for all form the pillars of UC’s post-secondary experience, in which we strive to nurture our students’ academic and personal growth within a closely knit and supportive community.
 And with more than 50,000 alumni, UC boasts a growing roster of distinguished graduates who have made significant contributions to virtually every field of human endeavour.

 I look forward to working collaboratively with members of our community in the months and years ahead, to further our incredible legacy and ensure the best possible outcomes for our students.

 Principal Markus Stock

-He studied German and English Studies at the Universities of Bamberg, Edinburgh, and Göttingen, and earned his PhD in Medieval German Studies from the University of Göttingen.
-He held visiting professorships at the University of Freiburg and at Harvard University, and was an Erasmus Mundus Scholar at the Universities of Porto and Palermo.
+He studies German and English Studies at the universities of Bamberg, Edinburgh, and Göttingen, and earned his PhD in Medieval German Studies from the University of Göttingen in 2000.
+He held visiting professorships at the University of Freiburg and at Harvard University, and was a Senior Fellow at the Freiburg Institute of Advanced Studies as well as an Erasmus Mundus Scholar at the Universities of Porto and Palermo.